-Business entities in Ghana
+Business entities in Ghana in 2023

 Healy Consultants will assist our Clients with incorporating the optimal corporate structure in Ghana.
 There are several ways of doing business in this country, the most common being through the registration of a limited liability company.
 Alternatively, foreign companies can also register a branch office or a representative office.